Skip to content

 Phase 1 validation (300 units, $5K-$10K budget).
 Use air freight.
 It costs more per kilogram, but it gets your inventory live 4-6 weeks faster than sea.
 During Phase 1, speed beats cost.
 You are testing product-market fit.
 You need data on your rating, conversion rate, and cost of customer acquisition as fast as possible.
 Every week your inventory is on a boat is a week you are not learning whether this product works.

 Phase 2 scaling (validated product, larger orders).
 Switch to sea freight.
 You already know the product works.
 The priority shifts from speed to margin optimization.
-Sea freight at $1-$2 per kg versus $3-$6 per kg for air makes a real difference when you are shipping 1,000+ units.
+Once you are shipping enough volume to fill a container, FCL at $2,800-$4,500 per 40 ft high cube works out to a fraction of the per-unit cost of air, and the difference compounds on every restock.

 DDP vs. FOB: The Only Incoterms Decision That Matters for Your First Launch